robotology/wb-toolbox/doc/mkdocs/data/install.md

 cmake .. -DCMAKE_INSTALL_PREFIX=<install-prefix>
-cmake --build . --config Release cmake --build . --config Release --target install cmake --build . --config Release --target install
+cmake --build . --config Release cmake --build . --config Release --target install
 ```

 !!! note
-    From refer to your install directory with the variable `<install-prefix>`.
+    From now on, this guide refers to your install directory with the variable `<install-prefix>`.
 Every time you see this variable, you should substitute the absolute install path.

 ## Configuration